 Pomeranians are not very friendly towards other dogs

-The Pomeranian is quite efficient in restraining dribble and it is not subject to extreme episodes.
+The Pomeranian is quite efficient in restraining drool and it is not subject to extreme episodes.
 There may be certain moments when the temperature reaches extreme highs when your Pom may display an increased production of saliva and more difficulties in containing any drooling however these are rare events and usually limited to the common times of the day, such as before a meal or when your pooch is overly excited.

 Dribbling restraint quite effective